 There are three main ways that companies determine a trucker's pay: hourly, by the number of miles driven, and a percentage of the payment for the load.

 While hourly pay is not typical in the trucking industry, it is a potential type of trucker pay.
 This type of pay functions just like any hourly job: you clock in, work your shift, and clock out when you're done.
-Hourly trucker pay is generally used for local driving jobs, where the trucker can arrive at the office, clock in, get their agenda for the day, and return home at night.
+Hourly trucker pay is generally used for local driving jobs.

 The advantage of being paid hourly comes from a more predictable income and more home time.
 However, hourly truckers may miss out on some of the pay benefits available to truckers who get paid by the mile.

-Most truckers will get paid by the mile.
-Although it can be more complicated, essentially the more miles you drive, the more you get paid.
+Most truckers get paid by the mile.
+The more miles you drive, the more you get paid.
 There are often bonus programs from companies, usually involving drivers' efficiency.
-This type of pay usually adds up to a decent hourly wage, although it will depend on bonuses, per-mile rate, and how the company structures its payment system.
+Mileage pay usually adds up to a decent hourly wage, although it will depend on bonuses, per-mile rate, and how the company structures its payment system.
 This type of pay scale creates a high paying trucking job.

 There are a few obvious disadvantages to by-the-mile trucker pay.
 For example, if you are driving in town, you have to go slower, which means you're logging fewer miles and earning fewer dollars per hour.
 If you were hourly, it doesn't matter how fast you're going.